Associate Degree General Education Pattern

 Latin America - Ancient/Indigenous Art History (formerly ART 213 F)3

-Latin America - Colonial - Contemporary Art History3
+Latin America - Colonial-Contemporary Art History3

 Western Art History - Prehistory to 14th Century (formerly ART 112 F)3

-Western Art History - 15th to 20th Century (formerly ART 113 F)3
+Western Art History 15th to 21st Century (formerly ART 113 F)3

-Honors Western Art History - 15th to 20th Century (formerly ART 113HF)
+Honors Western Art History 15th to 21st Century (formerly ART 113HF)

 Western Art History - 19th to 21st Century (formerly ART 114 F)3

-Honors Creative Arts - Art (formerly ART 196HF)3
+Honors Creative Arts - Art3

 The Museum Experience (formerly ART 115 F)3